Dive Brief:

 - The recalled vehicles include the 2020-2022 Chevrolet Silverado 1500, 2500, 3500 pickups, 2020-2022 GMC Sierra 1500, 2500, 3500 and 2021 Cadillac Escalade, Escalade ESV, Tahoe, Suburban, GMC Yukon, and Yukon XL SUVs.

 - While dealers will update the new transmission control module software in the vehicles for free and provide a warranty coverage program to cover any additional repair costs, replacement parts are currently not available.
-However, GM is working with its supplier Allison Transmission to obtain them as quickly as possible, according to the NHTSA.
+However, GM is working to obtain the parts as quickly as possible, according to the NHTSA.

 Dive Insight: